pennyw1ze/NotesMasterECS/DataManagement/LectureNotes.md

 The **database buffer** (also called simply buffer or buffer pool) is a non-persistent main memory space used to cache database pages.

-The **buffer manager** is responsible of the transfer of the pages from the secondary storage to the buffer pool, and back from the buffer pool to the secondary storage
+The **buffer manager** is responsible of the transfer of the pages from the secondary storage to the buffer pool, and back from the buffer pool to the secondary storage.
+It's scope is to minimize secondary memory access.

 ![[Pasted image 20250424101628.png]]
 This is the buffer architecture.